lvmeyer/ms-challenge-v2/README.md

 # ms-challenge-v2

-This project is a small micro services project for an e-commerce site.
+We share a is a micro services project for an e-commerce site.
 We provide the environment to deploy it on any cloud provider.

 ## Run Locally

-⚠️ To setup your DB, create 2 `.env` inside `apis` and `vite-front` repositories, based on their respective `.env.local`
+⚠️ To setup your project localy, create 2 `.env` inside `apis` and `vite-front` repositories, based on their respective `.env.local`.
+Only the mailer won't work as you need specific credentials for it.

 Build the project